 2. Temptation Bundling – Pair an indulgence or something you love with something you “need” to do.
 You can only watch Netflix when you’re exercising, for example.

 3. Build a Growth Mindset – Your beliefs guide your expectations and outcomes.
 When you realize you can grow and change, you’re more likely to be successful.

 Katy Milkman, in her book How to Change, has many more science-based ways of overcoming your challenges to change.

-Overcoming Obstacles to Change Through Science
+Overcome Obstacles to Change Through Science

-Overcoming the obstacles to change is key to improving our lives.
+Overcome obstacles to change is key to improving our lives.

 Katy Milkman, in her award-winning book How to Change, describes seven main reasons we don’t make the changes we want – or need.